-- As a rule, we generally don't expect Think Pink marking in Mathematics.
-Whilst we acknowledge that there is sometimes a value in next steps marking often, unless it is simply corrections, the 'next step' will need to be part of future or post- teaching.) - It is important that time is given to correct simple errors. - Incorrect answers should not be rubbed out but the correction completed next to the error.
+- Incorrect answers should not be rubbed out but the correction completed next to the error.
 The pink dot should be circled and a c put next to it to show that it has been corrected.
 The teacher may wish to give an example or circle the error within the calculation. - Formation of numbers needs to be corrected by the teacher or child.
-The expectation is that in EYFS and Y1, desktop number strips should be used and referred to as a matter of routine.
+The expectation is that in EYFS and Y1 (and for some in Y2), desktop number strips should be used and referred to as a matter of routine.
+This includes if the children are working with teaching assistants outside the classroom.
 Older children who reverse numbers, will need a personalised approach. - Within pieces of Mathematics, all separate questions must be marked unless there is a repeated mistake that would result in all answers being marked wrong.
-In this case an appropriate comment should be written indicating that this has been noted and action will be taken to address it. eg asking the child to join a focus group the following day, post-teaching, revisiting at a future date, or discuss the piece of work with the teacher in person. - Answer stations should be part of everyday practice.
-This work can be marked by either the child or the teacher but the expectation is that the child corrects the answer using new working out.
+In this case an appropriate comment should be written indicating that this has been noted.
+It should be clear that action has been taken in future lessons to address the need. eg asking the child to join a focus group the following day, post-teaching, revisiting at a future date, or discuss the piece of work with the teacher in person.